-We, Harbourside Learning Partnership, are a data controller for the purposes of the General Data Protection Regulation.
+We, Coastal Learning Partnership, are a data controller for the purposes of the General Data Protection Regulation.
 We collect information and may receive information about pupils from previous schools, local authority and/or the Department for Education (DfE).
 We hold this personal data and use it to:

 Support teaching and learning;